Get a student from the Marketing Management programme as an intern

-As the internship is a part of the Marketing Management programme, the company is not obliged to pay salary to the intern.
+As the internship is a part of the Marketing Management programme, your company is not obliged to pay a salary to the intern.

 The Marketing Management programme is a 2-year higher education Academy Profession programme which, among other things, qualifies the students to work within marketing, sales and communications.
 For example as a marketing coordinator, sales supporter, account manager or purchasing assistant.
 With more experience, your business card could say product manager, marketing manager or sales manager etc. The admission requirements are upper secondary certificates or relevant vocational education.

 The student and internship supervisor at the Academy are obligated to be totally discrete regarding all business relationships concerning the company, both in connection with the internship and the internship report.
 This duty of confidentiality also applies after the internship.
 The internship report will remain fully confidential if the student clearly writes ‘Confidential’ on the front page of their internship report.